deborahnavarro17/support/index.md

 If you are using an account that is linked between {{site.data.keyword.Bluemix_notm}} and {{site.data.keyword.BluSoftlayer}}, the Support widget is slightly different.
 Log in to the {{site.data.keyword.Bluemix_notm}} console and click **Support** on the menu bar to open the Support widget.
 Then, select **Add Ticket** or **Find Answers**.
 The following options are available to you:

 * You can search through the {{site.data.keyword.Bluemix_notm}} documentation and Stack Overflow by setting a filter to change the search results to include only the selected items.
-* You can link directly to Stack Overflow **#IBMBluemix** to search or post.
+* You can link directly to Stack Overflow **#IBMBluemix** to search or post technical questions.
-* You can submit a structured idea to the [IBM Cloud - Structured Ideas](https://ibmcloud.ideas.aha.io/) site.
+* You can submit an idea to the [IBM Cloud - Structured Ideas](https://ibmcloud.ideas.aha.io/) site.
-* You can contact sales by either calling or finding a sales representative.
+* You can contact a sales representative.
 See the [Contact us](https://www.ibm.com/cloud-computing/bluemix/contact-us) page.
 * You can connect with [**@IBMBluemixHelp**](http://www.twitter.com/IBMBluemixHelp) on Twitter to enhance your {{site.data.keyword.Bluemix_notm}} experience.
-* Although the support widget is the preferred method for obtaining support, if you cannot log in to {{site.data.keyword.Bluemix_notm}}, you can use the [Get Help](http://www.ibm.biz/bluemixsupport) page to submit a ticket as well.
+* The support widget is the preferred method for obtaining support, but if you cannot log in to {{site.data.keyword.Bluemix_notm}}, you can use the [Get Help](http://www.ibm.biz/bluemixsupport) page to submit a ticket.

 ### Using the Account menu items
 {: #using-accountmenu}

-Use the Account menu items to stay up-to-date with platform notifications; manage organization and team members; and view both organization usage information and current charges.
+Use the Account menu items to stay up-to-date with platform notifications, manage organization and team members, and view both organization usage information and current charges.

 ### Asking a question
 {: #asking-a-question}

-The Stack Overflow and dW Answers forums both provide a wide variety of searchable answers to your {{site.data.keyword.Bluemix_notm}} questions.
+The Stack Overflow, for technical questions, and dW Answers forums both provide a wide variety of searchable answers to your {{site.data.keyword.Bluemix_notm}} questions.
 If you don't find an existing answer, ask a new question.

   * Go to [Stack Overflow ![External link icon](../icons/launch-glyph.svg "External link icon")](http://stackoverflow.com/questions/tagged/ibm-bluemix){: new_window} to ask technical questions about developing apps with the {{site.data.keyword.Bluemix_notm}} platform and services.
   * Go to [dW Answers ![External link icon](../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/answers/smart-spaces/12/bluemix.html){: new_window} to ask questions about the {{site.data.keyword.Bluemix_notm}} offering, and about getting started instructions.

-You can also ask a question in Stack Overflow directly from the support menu items by completing the following steps:
+You can also ask a technical question in Stack Overflow directly from the support menu items by completing the following steps:
   1. Click **Support** and select **Find Answers**.
   2. On the panel that displays, type your question in the search field and click the search icon to find answers.
   3. If the expected answer is not returned, click **POST TO STACK OVERFLOW** to post your question.